OracleCloudTw/CloudNative_Mobile/Mobile Service and App/401-MobileLab.md

 6. The OMCe Portal URL is in the format: https://<URL above from `Load Balancer` section above>/mobileui
 ![](../common/images/mobile/400-OMC-Home.png)

-7. In MCS Portal, click on the hamburger icon located at the left top corner of the service introduction page.
+7. In OMCe Portal, click on the hamburger icon located at the left top corner of the service introduction page.
 From the navigation pane, select “Mobile Apps” -> “Packages”, and click on the “New Import” green button.
 ![](../common/images/mobile/401-New_Import_Package.png)

-8. Click on "Choose a package file " and select the MBE package file "package-LoyaltyMgmt_MBE0X.zip" with the correct postfix assigned to you.
+8. Click on "Choose a package file " and select the MBE package file "package-LoyaltyMgmt_MBEXX.zip" with the correct postfix assigned to you.
 ![](../common/images/mobile/401-Import_Package_Select_File.png)

 9. Once the file has been uploaded, click 'Next'.